snijderlab/stitch/BatchFiles.md

 ##### Order (s)

 The order in which the segments will be recombined.
 Defined as a list of the names of the segment in order possibly with gaps (`*`) in between.
+The names are separated by whitespace or the gap character (`*`).

 _Example_
 ```